 I love this warming, filling soup that’s rich in protein.
-With a slice of 100% wholegrain gluten-free or rye bread and a little green salad (or some spinach leaves stirred in to wilt as you heat up the soup) it makes a complete meal.
+A complete meal with a little green salad on the side (or some spinach leaves or leftover cooked greens stirred in at the end) it makes a complete meal.
 I usually freeze the leftovers in individual serving sizes to take to work on a cold, frosty day.

 For 4 (or 2 with generous leftovers)